-We’ve all heard that “breast is best,” but when baby is born sometimes breastfeeding doesn’t go exactly as you plan.
-Luckily there are some things that you can do from day one–even during your pregnancy!–to have a better start at breastfeeding.
+We’ve all heard that “breast is best,” but when baby is born, sometimes breastfeeding doesn’t go exactly as you plan.
+Luckily, you can do some things from day one–even during your pregnancy–to have a better start at breastfeeding.
 And I must say, having a successful start is key to having a happier, easier, and longer breastfeeding journey.

-The better that you’re able to troubleshoot the nursing challenges that you and baby experience in the beginning, the more likely things will work out and you’ll be meeting your breastfeeding goals.
-Here are 11 tips to help you have a successful start at breastfeeding.
+The better you’re able to troubleshoot the nursing challenges that you and your baby experience initially, the more likely things will work out, and you’ll be meeting your breastfeeding goals.

 1. Have your nursing bras ready before you have baby.

-A lot of women will purchase one maybe two nursing bras during their pregnancy, but they do not know exactly what to look for, and that there are several different styles of nursing bras available.
-It’s good to know the difference about each and stock up.
+Many women will purchase one maybe two nursing bras during their pregnancy, but they do not know exactly what to look for and that there are several different styles of nursing bras available.
+It’s good to know the difference between each and stock up.

 This is a great one to have in your dresser drawer.
 This bra is designed to fit multiple cup sizes as your breasts fluctuate throughout the first couple of months and is great for pretty much any occasion.
 It’s a product favorite that you can’t go wrong with.